Sheltered Canadian dairy sector skimming global exports, U.S. complains

 The underlying reason for Canada’s new price class is that demand for butterfat, used to make butter and cream, is outpacing that of dairy proteins - leaving processors with surpluses of the latter.

-Mathieu Frigon, chief executive of the Dairy Processors Association of Canada, whose members include Saputo Inc and Parmalat Canada Inc, said he was surprised by the U.S. complaints.
+Mathieu Frigon, chief executive of the Dairy Processors Association of Canada, whose members include Saputo Inc and Parmalat Canada Inc [PLTPRC.UL], said he was surprised by the U.S. complaints.

-“If we talk about contradiction, the U.S. faces the same issue,” Frigon said, adding the United States also limited dairy imports with high tariffs, albeit much lower than Canada’s.
+“The U.S. faces the same (issue),” Frigon said, adding the United States also limited dairy imports with high tariffs, albeit much lower than Canada’s.
 “It’s not like their market is wide open.”

-The United States ships five times more dairy to Canada than vice-versa, Frigon said.

 Canadian sales are “a drop in the bucket,” and while skim milk exports grew fast, that growth cannot continue because Canada’s system restricts production, Mussell said.

-$1 = 1.3012 Canadian dollars Reporting by Rod Nickel in Winnipeg, Manitoba and Julie Ingwersen in Chicago; Editing by Peter Cooney
+Reporting by Rod Nickel in Winnipeg, Manitoba and Julie Ingwersen in Chicago; editing by Peter Cooney and Diane Craft